Meet the cast and characters of ITV’s Flesh and Blood - TheNewsTrace

 Stephen Rea performs Mark

 Who’s Mark?
-A retired surgeon, Mark appears too good to be true, showering Vivien with costly reward, holidays, and a wedding proposal simply six moths after assembly her.
-When Vivien falls unwell, he tends to her each want – however is the timing a coincidence?
+A retired surgeon, Mark appears too good to be true, showering Vivien with costly present, holidays, and a wedding proposal simply six moths after assembly her.
+When Vivien falls ailing, he tends to her each want – however is the timing a coincidence?

 The place have I seen Stephen Rea earlier than?
-The Oscar-nominated Northern Irish actor has starred in movies like V for Vendetta, Michael Collins and The Crying Recreation, and has extra lately appeared in exhibits like Conflict & Peace, Dickensian, and The Stranger.
+The Oscar-nominated Northern Irish actor has starred in movies like V for Vendetta, Michael Collins and The Crying Sport, and has extra not too long ago appeared in reveals like Warfare & Peace, Dickensian, and The Stranger.

 Russell Tovey performs Jake

 Who’s Jake?
-Vivien’s solely son Jake resides other than his spouse and little one following tensions over his playing habit.
-A private coach, he’s additionally reached an ‘association’ with a rich consumer, Stella.
+Vivien’s solely son Jake resides aside from his spouse and little one following tensions over his playing dependancy.
+A private coach, he’s additionally reached an ‘association’ with a rich shopper, Stella.

-Talking completely to RadioTimes.com, Russell Tovey stated of his character: “I believe he’s the epitome of poisonous masculinity… I believe he’s precisely what so many thirty-somethings are like.
-They’re caught adrift at the moment in their life… [where] their behaviours [have] been enabled, and then they get to a degree the place issues begin screwing up and it doesn’t make sense to them.”
+Talking solely to RadioTimes.com, Russell Tovey stated of his character: “I believe he’s the epitome of poisonous masculinity… I believe he’s precisely what so many thirty-somethings are like.
+They’re caught adrift at the moment in their life… [where] their behaviours [have] been enabled, and then they get to some extent the place issues begin screwing up and it doesn’t make sense to them.”

 The place have I seen Russell Tovey earlier than?
 You’ll most likely recognise him as Daniel, one of the Lyons siblings in Russell T Davies’ dystopian drama Years and Years.
 He’s additionally starred in Being Human, Banished, Sherlock, Gavin and Stacey, and The Historical past Boys.